oculardexterity/buzzard-plinth-dungeon/README.md

 	DUNGEON ADMIN: Hello John!
 	DUNGEON ADMIN: You are all alone in the dungeon at the moment.
 (HAHAHA)

+Then get all your mates to connect, as a chatroom with optional killing is a bit pointless otherwise.

 ## Some commands